 Q: Are there any other requirements after the Petition for Adoption is signed?

 A: Yes.
 These requirements are clearly spelled out by the probate court.
 An "assessor" assigned by the court will visit the home where the child will be living, and then report to the court his or her opinion about the suitability of home for the child.
 Also, other documents are required, such as letters of reference from the petitioner's employer, friends, acquaintances and/or clergy.
 These are all sent directly to the probate court.
 In addition, the petitioner must obtain a medical report from a physician, and a criminal record check, including fingerprinting, must be performed.
 Finally, the court will conduct a hearing, where the child, the petitioner, and the petitioner's spouse will be interviewed.
+The court will consider the best interests of the child.
 After the hearing, the court will issue a judgment entry (or decree) of adoption.
 The judgment entry may be "interlocutory," or temporary.
 A temporary decree will become final automatically after six months.
 In some cases, the court may simply issue a final decree at the conclusion of the hearing.
 Once an adoption becomes final, it is extremely difficult to overturn.

 Q: Does the "other" natural parent have any legal rights after the adoption is finalized?